virginiaequitycenter/va-evictions/README.md

+[NOTE: README is out of date and needs a full update before February launch.]

 _Repo last updated: 2022-03-02_

 This repository contains code for cleaning and summarizing Virginia eviction data.
 The data are filings scraped from the [Virginia court system](www.courts.state.va.us) by [Ben Schoenfeld](https://github.com/bschoenfeld).
 Anonymized data are available through [virginiacourtdata.org](https://virginiacourtdata.org/).
 In our work, we use de-anonymized data, and accordingly, we do not currently include the data in this repository.